-Secret of Crispy Fried Chicken Tenders
+The Secret of Crispy Fried Chicken Tenders

-The best part chicken for making Crispy Fried Chicken Tenders is the thigh part, but you can still fry up the whole bird into fried chicken.
+The best part of the chicken for making Crispy Fried Chicken Tenders is the thigh part, but you can still fry up the whole bird into fried chicken.
 I usually use boneless skinless chicken thighs because they are much juicy and flavorful than the other part.
-Moreover, dark meat can withstand the high temperatures, so it is much more suitable for frying.
+Moreover, dark meat can withstand high temperatures, so it is much more suitable for frying.

 How to Prevent the Batter From Falling Off the Chicken

 One of the challenges that people face when making fried chicken is that their crunchy coating falls off.
 There are usually a few reasons for this to happen.
 Firstly, make sure you dry the chicken really well right before you lightly coat it with the flour.
-Many people do no not mention this small minor detail, but it makes a world of difference when it comes to making the crispy coating stick to your chicken.
+Many people do not mention this small minor detail, but it makes a world of difference when it comes to making the crispy coating stick to your chicken.

 Once the chicken has been dried out, we need to dredge the chicken with flour to remove the moisture from the chicken.
 Dredging will make sure that the wet batter will have something to actually cling on.
 It is also important to dredge lightly and shake off any excess because if the dredge layer is too thick, the wet batter will also not stick to the chicken.
 To dredge the chicken in flour, spread the flour in a shallow wide dish, dip the chicken in the flour and turn it over to coat completely.
 Then, shake it lightly over the dish to remove excess flour.